Long Duration Energy Storage Council Report Spotlights Opportunity for Thermal Energy Storage to Advance the Clean Energy Transition

 The report, “Net-Zero Heat: Long Duration Energy Storage to accelerate energy system decarbonization” was the result of a yearlong effort by LDES Council members with McKinsey & Company as knowledge partner.
 According to the 2022 LDES benchmark results, thermal energy storage can enable cost-efficient electrification and decarbonization of the most widely used heat applications (namely steam and hot air).
 The benchmark results also indicate that firming heat can be cost-efficient when the final demand is heat.

 The report finds that TES can double the global LDES capacity potential and expand the overall installed capacity potential of LDES to 2 to 8 TW by 2040 (versus 1 to 3 TW without TES).
-This translates to a cumulative investment opportunity of USD 1.6 to 2.5 trillion.
+This translates to a cumulative investment opportunity of USD 1.7 to 3.6 trillion (versus 1.6 to 2.5 trillion without TES).
 These findings establish the need for thermal storage to be part of an integrated energy system that includes electrical and molecular storage in order to further accelerate a decarbonized energy system.

 This integrated energy system perspective builds on earlier LDES Council reports by highlighting the critical role that long duration energy storage technologies play and the increasing relevance given the global decarbonization momentum and ongoing energy crises.
 “Long duration energy storage technologies offer flexible solutions that are reliable and secure,” says LDES Council Executive Director Julia Souder.
 “One of the key report findings is that when thermal storage is part of an integrated energy storage system, the global capacity of LDES is doubled which translates to up to 540 billion USD per year of system-level savings.
 More LDES enables an accelerated build-out of renewables and greater optimization of grid utilization.
 When thermal energy storage is part of the mix of diverse LDES technologies, then the results are clear - long duration energy storage continues to be a cost-effective, reliable, sustainable, and secure component of our net-zero future.”